 A year after the introduction of the Levy and other Apprenticeship reforms, providers of Apprenticeship training are now very well versed in the Government’s rules and procedures.
 They are fully able to support employers along the learning curve and provide advice on areas such as how to open an online Apprenticeship account.
 Most Apprenticeship providers will provide step by step guidance free of charge on how to become an Apprenticeship employer.

 Levy paying employers can spend all the funds in their Apprenticeship service account plus 10% top up from Government on training their staff.
 This is a long term investment in the skills base of their company.
 But if they don’t use the funds within 24 months of paying it, they lose it to the Treasury.
 Makes sense to put it to good use!
 Make the most of your Levy before it’s too late.

 3. Not all employers have to pay the Levy – many don’t!

 Only employers with a wage bill of over £3m are liable.
 Smaller employers do not have to pay the Levy but they must pay 10% of the cost of Apprenticeship training and assessment for staff aged 19 and over, with the Government paying the remaining 90%.
-Importantly, employers with, who recruit a 16 to 18 year old apprentice, have of Apprenticeship training and assessment paid for by Government.
+Importantly, employers with less than 50 employees, who recruit a 16 to 18 year old apprentice, have 100% costs of Apprenticeship training and assessment paid for by Government.
 Smaller employers who aren’t yet involved in Apprenticeships are missing out on all this funding.